google/gapid/DEVDOC.md

 ```
 As an example, `<host>` could be `127.0.0.1` and `<port>` could be `1234`.

-4. Start delve in headless mode at gapid check-in folder.
+4. Start delve in headless mode in the AGI root folder.
 ```
 dlv exec --headless --listen=<host>:<port> --api-version 2 ./bazel-bin/pkg/gapis -- <gapis-arguments>
 ```